clear-street/gestalt/README.md

 g.build_config()
 ```

-Note that the the last added directory path takes the most precedence, and will override conflicting keys from previous paths.
+Note that the last added directory path takes the most precedence, and will override conflicting keys from previous paths.
 Individual files take precedence over directories.
 In addition to this, the rendering flattens the config, for example, the configuration:

 ```json
 {